PreferredAI/cornac/docs/source/index.rst

       :padding: 2
       :text-align: center

-      :material-round:`pan_tool_alt;5em;sd-text-primary`
+      :material-round:`fast_forward;5em;sd-text-primary`

-      **Quickstart**
+      **Quickstart Guide**

-      Already got Cornac up and running and want to explore further?
-This section further explains the Cornac experiment concept, and explains how you can further tune your models to achieve better results.
+      Already got Cornac up and running?
+Start your first experiment by going through this step-by-step guide.
+This step explains the Cornac experiment concept with codes.

       +++